Using a Currency Specialist

-Currency specialists can generally offer you more favourable rates than the high street banks; clients of some currency specialists have been known to save up to 4%, compared to the rates offered by their local bank.
-This means that when you are buying a property in Spain for €250,000, the rates you could receive from your currency specialist may save you up to €10,000.
+Currency brokers can generally offer you more favourable rates than the high street banks; clients could save up to 4%.
+This means that when you are buying a property in Spain for €250,000, the rates you could receive may save you up to €10,000.

 This is due to the way that specialist currency companies obtain their exchange rates; a bank will usually set their rates in the morning with a wide margin to ensure they make a profit, despite any significant rate fluctuations during the day.
 In contrast, a currency specialist can utilise the most up-to-date live rates and therefore work on much smaller margins, reflecting a true exchange rate.

 Is it safe / secure, and are there fees involved?

 When you are transferring such a significant amount of money overseas, it is natural to be concerned about the security of your funds.
 When you choose a currency specialist to work with, it is vital that you ensure the one you choose is authorised and regulated by the Financial Conduct Authority (FCA).

 Unlike your local bank, who will usually charge you between £20-40 on every transfer you make with them, most currency specialists offer a fee-free service – only charging for the smallest transfers.
 Just by choosing a currency specialist over a bank, you automatically save money, and it all adds up when you count each currency transfer you need to make.

 At what point would I need to set up an account?

 As soon as you have decided you want to purchase a property overseas.
 Once you open this account, you have access to the expert knowledge of your personal account manager, as well as the numerous resources and tools that can help you plan your transfer at the best time – minimising your risk and maximising your funds.